-Learn more about the history of Christianity and how it has evolved into the multi-denomination religion there is.
+Learn more about the history of Christianity and how it has evolved into the multi-denomination religion it is.
 Find the events and people that brought Jesus’ message to the whole world amid socio-political changes.

 What is Christianity?

 Christians comprise over two billion believers.
 The Roman Catholic Church is the largest and most influential denomination.
-Eastern Orthodoxy is the second-most populous.
-And the Protestant churches are the most diverse.
+Eastern Orthodoxy is the second-most populous, and the Protestant churches are the most diverse.

 History of Christianity